Prometheus Biosciences (NASDAQ:RXDX) Shares Gap Down to $26.08

-Prometheus Biosciences, Inc. (NASDAQ:RXDX) shares gapped down prior to trading on Friday .
+Prometheus Biosciences, Inc. (NASDAQ:RXDX) gapped down prior to trading on Friday .
 The stock had previously closed at $26.08, but opened at $24.37.
-Prometheus Biosciences shares last traded at $26.70, with a volume of 401 shares traded.
+Prometheus Biosciences shares last traded at $26.70, with a volume of 401 shares trading hands.

 Separately, Stifel Nicolaus reissued a “buy” rating on shares of Prometheus Biosciences in a research report on Monday, May 24th.

 Several institutional investors have recently made changes to their positions in the company.
 Perceptive Advisors LLC purchased a new stake in shares of Prometheus Biosciences during the 1st quarter valued at $55,354,000.
 RTW Investments LP purchased a new stake in shares of Prometheus Biosciences during the 1st quarter valued at $51,727,000.
 Cormorant Asset Management LP purchased a new stake in shares of Prometheus Biosciences during the 1st quarter valued at $36,623,000.
 72 Investment Holdings LLC purchased a new stake in shares of Prometheus Biosciences during the 1st quarter valued at $33,745,000.
-Finally, BlackRock Inc. increased its position in shares of Prometheus Biosciences by 171.5% during the 2nd quarter.
-BlackRock Inc. now owns 939,178 shares of the biopharmaceutical company’s stock valued at $23,067,000 after purchasing an additional 593,261 shares during the last quarter.
+Finally, BlackRock Inc. increased its holdings in Prometheus Biosciences by 171.5% in the 2nd quarter.
+BlackRock Inc. now owns 939,178 shares of the biopharmaceutical company’s stock worth $23,067,000 after acquiring an additional 593,261 shares during the last quarter.
 61.03% of the stock is owned by hedge funds and other institutional investors.

 Prometheus Biosciences, Inc, a biopharmaceutical company, engages in the discovery, development, and commercialization of precision therapeutics and companion diagnostics products for the treatment and diagnosis of inflammatory bowel diseases (IBD).
 Its products include PRA023, a Phase I clinical trial IgG1 humanized monoclonal antibody (mAb); PR600, an anti- tumor necrosis factor mAb for IBD; PR300, a G-protein coupled receptor modulator small molecule for IBD; PR1800, anti-chemokine mAb for IBD; and PR2100, an anti-inflammatory cytokine mAb for IBD.